 We satisfy our performance obligations to deliver energy as energy is delivered to the applicable meter points.
 We determine the standard selling price for energy we deliver to our members based upon the variable costs incurred to generate or purchase that energy.
 Fuel expense is the primary variable cost.
 Energy revenue recognized equals the actual variable expenses incurred in any given accounting period.
 Our member energy revenues fluctuate from period to period based on several factors, including fuel costs, weather and other seasonal factors, load requirements in our members' service territories, variable operating costs, the availability of electric generation resources, our decisions of whether to dispatch our owned or purchased resources or member-owned resources over which we have dispatch rights, and by members' decisions of whether to purchase a portion of their hourly energy requirements from our resources or from other suppliers.
-For the nine-month periods ended September 30, 2020 and 2019, we provided approximately 57% and 56% of our members' energy requirements, respectively.
+For the three-month periods ended March 31, 2021 and 2020, we provided approximately 55% and 50% of our members' energy requirements, respectively.
 The standard selling price for our energy revenues from non-members is the price mutually agreed upon.

 We are required under our first mortgage indenture to produce a margins for interest ratio of at least 1.10 for each fiscal year.
-For 2020, our board has approved a targeted margins for interest ratio of 1.14.
+For 2021, our board has approved a targeted margins for interest ratio of 1.14.
 Historically, our board of directors has approved adjustments to revenue requirements by year end such that revenue in excess of that required to meet the targeted margins for interest ratio is refunded to the members.
 Given that our capacity revenues are based upon budgeted expenditures and generally recognized and billed to our members in equal monthly installments over the course of the year, we may recognize capacity revenues that exceed our actual fixed costs and targeted margins in any given interim reporting period.
-At each interim reporting period we assess our projected revenue requirements through year end to determine whether a refund to our members.
+At each interim reporting period we assess our projected revenue requirements through year end to determine whether a refund to our members of excess consideration is likely.
+If so, we reduce our capacity revenues and recognize a refund liability to our members.
 Refund liabilities, if any, are included in accounts payable on our consolidated balance sheets.
-As of September 30, 2020 and September 30, 2019, we recognized refund liabilities totaling \$21,400,000 and \$7,700,000, respectively.
+As of March 31, 2021 and March 31, 2020, we did not recognize a refund liability for either period.
 Based on our current agreements with non-members, we do not refund any consideration received from non-members.

-Sales to members for the three and nine months ended September 30, 2020 and 2019 were as follows:
+Sales to members for the three months ended March 31, 2021 and 2020 were as follows: